bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 All admin commands require an `admin-id` parameter (passed as POST data or query string).
 All backer commands require a `code` parameter (passed as POST data or query string).

-Note: For security, the admin-id and code are passed in the URL hash fragment (#) on the client side, which prevents them from being sent in the Referer header or logged in server access logs.
-The JavaScript extracts these from the hash and sends them to the server only when needed.
+Note: The admin-id and code are passed as query parameters in the URL.
+The JavaScript extracts these and sends them to the server in API calls.

 The `index.html` are only there to block directory listing.

 ### the static webpages

-Authentication credentials (admin-id and code) are passed via URL hash fragments (e.g., `admin.html#ABCDEFGH`, `upload.html#5H54YXRI`) rather than query parameters.
-Hash fragments are never sent to the server, providing better security:
+Authentication credentials (admin-id and code) are passed via query parameters (e.g., `admin.html?admin-id=ABCDEFGH`, `upload.html?code=5H54YXRI`).
+This ensures proper browser behavior when switching between different codes/admin-ids.
-- Not included in Referer headers
-- Not logged in server access logs
-- Not sent to analytics platforms
-- Shorter, cleaner URLs

 #### `admin.html`

-URL format: `admin.html#{admin-id}`
+URL format: `admin.html?admin-id={admin-id}`

 A simple form with fields for "backer-id" and "notes".
-JavaScript extracts the admin-id from the URL hash fragment and submits a POST with those fields to the app processor with the `command` parameter set to `generate-code` and the `admin-id` parameter.
+JavaScript extracts the admin-id from the URL query parameter and submits a POST with those fields to the app processor with the `command` parameter set to `generate-code` and the `admin-id` parameter.
 The POST also has the `backer-id` and `notes` parameters.

-If the POST is successful, it shows a page with the specified backer-id and the URL to the `upload.html` page using the format `upload.html#{code}`.
+If the POST is successful, it shows a page with the specified backer-id and the URL to the `upload.html` page using the format `upload.html?code={code}`.
 It has a button to copy the URL to the clipboard.

-Using hash fragments keeps the admin-id secret - it's never sent to the server, only extracted by JavaScript when needed.

 #### `upload.html`

-URL format: `upload.html#{code}`
+URL format: `upload.html?code={code}`

 This is where all of the action with backers happens.